An explicit KO-degree map and applications: Introduction

 Morel showed that, for any integer $n \geq 2$, $\bpi_{n-1}^{\aone}({\mathbb A}^n \setminus 0) \cong \K^{MW}_n$ (both sides are Nisnevich sheaves of abelian groups).
 The sections of $\K^{MW}_n$ over finitely generated extensions of the base field are given in terms of explicit generators and relations (see, e.g., \cite[Chapter 3]{MField}).
 The relationship between Milnor-Witt K-theory and Hermitian K-theory is in many ways analogous to the relationship between Milnor K-theory and Quillen K-theory described in the previous paragraph.
 In particular, there is a ``natural" homomorphism of graded rings (defined using generators and relations)

 that is an isomorphism in degree $\leq 1$ by construction and isomorphism in degree $2$ by a result of Suslin \cite[\S 6]{Suslin87}.
 We give here a new and elementary construction of this ``natural" homomorphism (and no construction appears in the literature).
-As a first step toward extending Suslin's result \cite[Theorem 5.2]{Suslin82b} to Hermitian K-theory, we establish the following result.
+As a first step toward extending Suslin's result \cite[Theorem 5.2]{Suslin82b} to Hermitian K-theory, we establish the following result, which also provides an extension of Matsumoto's theorem.

 \begin{thmintro} If $n\geq 2$, the homomorphism $\Psi_{n,n-1}$ coincides with the degree $n$ graded component of the natural homomorphism upon taking sections over finitely generated extensions of the base field.
-Moreover, the induced map $K^{MW}_3(F) \to GW^3_3(F)$ is an isomorphism for $F$ any field having characteristic unequal to $2$. \end{thmintro}
+Moreover, the induced map $K^{MW}_3(F) \to GW^3_3(F)$ is an isomorphism for any field $F$ having characteristic unequal to $2$. \end{thmintro}

 By analyzing the so-called Karoubi periodicity sequences, the above result yields a novel description of the third Hermitian K-theory group of a field having characteristic unequal to $2$.
 Recall that $K_3^{ind}(F)$ is defined as the cokernel of the natural homomorphism $K^M_3(F) \to K^Q_3(F)$.